Kingxukai/linux/Documentation/userspace-api/gpio/chardev.rst

 GPIO Character Device Userspace API
 ===================================

-This is latest version (v2) of the character device API, as defined in ``include/uapi/linux/gpio.h.``
+This is latest version (v2) of the woke character device API, as defined in ``include/uapi/linux/gpio.h.``

 First added in 5.10.